nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 We conclude this section by considering the evolution in gender parity between 2013 and 2019.
 Given the volatility in the series for our focus indicator, the average point of score, we will not be fitting linear trends to the data but instead comparing the mean of the gender parity ratio in the first three periods in our data with the mean in the last three periods.
 We display the results in @fig:gender_parity_trend.

 Consistent with @fig:gender_parity_evol, it shows a generalised improvement in gender parity between 2011-13 and 2017-19.
 All clusters and most C/UAs experienced an improvement in gender parity during this period.
 Cluster 0 experienced the biggest improvements in gender parity while Cluster 4 remained stable.
-We have included text for those C/UAs with a change in gender parity ratio which is 1.3 standard deviations above or below the score for the cluster.
+We have included text for those C/UAs with a change in gender parity ratio which is 1.3 standard deviations above or below the score for the cluster (see [here](https://nesta-slides.s3.eu-west-2.amazonaws.com/gender_gap_clusters.html) for an interactive version.

 ![Changes in gender parity ratio between 2013-2016 and 2017-2019 by C/UA and cluster, focusing on the average point score.
 The black line represents the average changes for all C/UAs in a cluster, and the red dashed line the average change for all C/UAs in the data.](png/gender_parity_evolution.png) {#fig:gender_parity_trend}